shawnbrown/datatest/docs/tutorial/introduction.rst

                     with self.allowedDeviation(5):  # allows ±5
                         self.assertValid(data, requirement)

-    For a list of all possible allowances see :ref:`allowance-docs`.
+    For a list of all possible acceptances see :ref:`acceptance-docs`.

 ***********